filecoin-project/lotus/documentation/en/mining-lotus-worker.md

 ### Running locally for manually managing process priority

-You can also run the **Lotus Seal Worker** on the same machine as your **Lotus Storage Miner**, so you can manually manage the process priority.
+You can also run the **Lotus Worker** on the same machine as your **Lotus Miner**, so you can manually manage the process priority.
 To do so you have to first __disable all seal task types__ in the miner config.
 This is important to prevent conflicts between the two processes.

-You can then run the storage miner on your local-loopback interface;
+You can then run the miner on your local-loopback interface;

 ```sh
 lotus-worker run --address 127.0.0.1:2345